Brand identification, cause-brand alliances and perceived cause controversy

 used CBAsas a means of competitive differentiation (Davidson,

 1997).
-CBAs have been found to increase the customers
+CBAs have been found to increase the customer’s

-attitudes towardboth the company and the non-prot(Lafferty
+attitudes towardboth the company and the non-profit(Lafferty

 and Goldsmith, 2005).
 Simultaneously, brand managers are

-inuences consumer buying-related decisions (Ahearne et al.,
+influences consumer buying-related decisions (Ahearne et al.,

 2005), brand preference (Tildesley and Coote, 2009),